Skip to main content

 Learning outcomes

-1. Demonstrate communication skills for health-related assessment and guidance incorporating the principles of patient-centred care and the bio-psycho-social approach.
+1. Demonstrate effective communication skills for health-related assessment and planning, incorporating the principles of person-centred care and the bio-psycho-social approach.

-2. Demonstrate professionalism in health-related communication in challenging situations.
+2. Demonstrate reflective practice and professionalism in health-related communication.

-3. Describe how health providers communicate with patients from different ages, cultures, languages and disabilities.
+3. Describe how health providers communicate with people of different ages, cultures, languages, and disabilities.

-4. Critically evaluate health-related claims in the media and medical literature.
+4. Evaluate health-related claims in the media and research literature.

 Enrolment requirements